 If you need a biopsy or follow-up surgical consult, you will be referred to the

 Comprehensive Breast Health Center.

-As of April 1, 2013, California legislation requires that all patients receiving a mammogram be notified if they have dense breast tissue.
-Dense breasts are normal.
+By state law, all patients receiving a mammogram must be notified if they have dense breast tissue.
 We have always reported breast density to your doctor, but are now mandated by the state to inform you as well.
+Dense breast tissue is, however, normal.
+About 40 percent of all women undergoing screening mammography are classified as having either "heterogeneously dense" or "extremely dense" breast tissue.
 We encourage you to talk to your primary care provider about any further questions you may have.

 Learn more about breast density and breast cancer risk.